Oh no ! Yet Another Flawed Incompleteness Proof

 Dr. Bernd W. Buldt is Professor of Philosophy at Purdue university, where he teaches “Gödel’s Incompleteness Theorem”, as well as other topics.
 One of Buldt’s publications is an article on Gödel’s first incompleteness theorem, written for a summer school, online at PDF UniLog5 - Tutorial 1 - Bernd Buldt.

 Buldt also has similar articles online at PDF Gödel’s First Incompleteness Theorem: Tutorial 2 - Bernd Buldt, and PDF Gödel’s First Incompleteness Theorem: Tutorial 3 - Bernd Buldt).
-There is also a review of Buldt’s “The Scope of Gödel’s First Incompleteness Theorem” (Footnote: Buldt, Bernd, The Scope of Gödel’s First Incompleteness Theorem, Logica Universalis 8.3-4 (2014): pp. 499-552.
-Details at The Scope of Gödel’s First Incompleteness Theorem.) at A review of Buldt’s The Scope of Gödel’s First Incompleteness Theorem.
+There is also a review of Buldt’s “The Scope of Gödel’s First Incompleteness Theorem” Buldt, Bernd, The Scope of Gödel’s First Incompleteness Theorem, Logica Universalis 8.3-4 (2014): pp. 499-552.
+Details at The Scope of Gödel’s First Incompleteness Theorem. at A review of Buldt’s The Scope of Gödel’s First Incompleteness Theorem.

 Other obviously flawed incompleteness proofs can be seen at: